vivaria/edisonrul.ing/docs/source/cards/p/paralyzing-chain.md

 ### Card Rulings

-●Paralyzing Chain's effect is a Trigger Effect.
+*   Paralyzing Chain's effect is a Trigger Effect.